melisavacca/bike_sharing/README.md

 Another point to consider is additional costs, such as bike repairs.
 Check out this chart that shows the bike repairs in NYC.
 For example, Bike ID #32693 was used 197 times in the month of August.

 ![image](https://user-images.githubusercontent.com/64279232/134997725-c934d77c-6d8f-4541-b034-6026bd952ca6.png)

 Some bikes happen to be used more often than others, causing some bikes to need repairs more often than others.
 Below is a visualization of the bike utilization in NYC.
 For example, Bikeid 15374 had a trip duration of 2,515,716 seconds.
-Unable to complete action
-There was a problem connecting to the data source "201908-citibike-tripdata".

-Would you like to edit the connection information?
 ![image](https://user-images.githubusercontent.com/64279232/134998126-1d9017d5-99a6-4d9f-9c30-c8b63433c308.png)